abdxdev/markdown-latex-pdf-builder/README.md

 1. Open any folder in VS Code.
 2. Create a new Markdown file (for example, `report.md`).
 3. Add your content.
 Check out our [comprehensive guide](https://github.com/abdxdev/notes-maker/blob/main/test/COMPREHENSIVE-GUIDE.pdf) for advanced features and examples.
 4. Press `Ctrl + Shift + R` and select **Build LaTeX Document**.
+(Extension: Command Runner must be installed.
+Follow prerequisites if you haven't done so.)
 5. After a few moments, the PDF will be generated along with a `.json` metadata file.
 Edit this file to change document settings like title, university, and date.
+(To permanently change default values, see the next section.)
 6. Re-run the build command from step 4 to generate the updated PDF.

 > [!NOTE]